kenrogers/launch-list/README.md

 So first I'll pull all the relevant launchpads associated with each upcoming launch, then create an array of timezones with their associated launch IDs.

-From there I'll be able to create a simple dorting function that filters out only IDs of launches that are contained within the selected timezone item in that newly created array.
+From there I'll be able to map through each item in the timezones array and display the appropriate launches by ID.

 ### How would you display an image for each rocket?
 A Wikipedia link?